 Focus on the Family President and CEO Jim Daly explains the ministry’s motto.more...

-Jim Daly is president of Focus on the Family and host of its National Radio Hall of Fame-honored daily broadcast, heard by more than 2.9 million listeners a week on more than 1,000 radio stations across the U.S. Within his second year behind the microphone, the show was honored as 2012 Program of the Year by the National Religious Broadcasters (NRB).
+Jim Daly is president of Focus on the Family and host of the daily broadcast, heard by more than 2.9 million listeners a week on more than 1,000 radio stations across the U.S. The show was honored as 2012 Program of the Year by the National Religious Broadcasters (NRB).

 Daly’s personal journey from orphan to head of an international Christian organization dedicated to helping families thrive is a powerful story.
 Abandoned by his alcoholic father at age 5, he lost his mother to cancer four years later – a wound deepened when his grieving stepfather emptied the family home and left Daly, the youngest of five children, and his siblings to fend for themselves after their mother's funeral.

-Several tough years in foster care followed, before Daly became a Christian in high school and found meaning, purpose and a sense of belonging.
+Several tough years followed, including time in foster care, before Daly became a Christian in high school and found meaning, purpose and a sense of belonging.

 Daly was named president of Focus on the Family in 2005 after 16 years with the ministry.
-Under his leadership, the organization has taken on a major role nationally in encouraging and helping facilitate foster-care adoptions, earning recognition from the White House for its efforts.
+Under his leadership, the organization has taken on a major role nationally in encouraging and helping facilitate foster-care adoptions, earning recognition from the White House and Congress for its efforts.
 The ministry also has reinvigorated its traditional focus on helping couples build strong marriages and raise healthy, resilient kids.
-In just the last 12 months, research indicates Focus on the Family has saved one marriage every six minutes and helps a family through a crisis involving their children every 60 seconds.
+In just the last 12 months, with the help of Focus on the Family, research indicates that 830,000 couples have built stronger marriages and more than 660,000 families built stonger, healthier and more God-honoring families.

 Daly was born in 1961 and has been married to his wife, Jean, since 1986.
 They have two sons and reside in Colorado Springs, Colo.